 UMBC has an extensive record of creating unique learning opportunities related to many sustainability topics.
-Our key research themes comprise Environmental Sciences and Engineering, especially teacher teaching students with equations on a window in a labAtmospheric Physics, Remote Sensing and Contaminant Remediation; Life Sciences & Biotechnology, including Marine Biotechnology and Health Sciences; as well as Health Equity, Policy Studies, and Public Humanities and Art.
+Our key research themes comprise Environmental Sciences and Engineering, Atmospheric Physics, Remote Sensing and Contaminant Remediation; Life Sciences & Biotechnology, including Marine Biotechnology and Health Sciences; as well as Health Equity, Policy Studies, and Public Humanities and Art.
 These educational and research hubs, collaborate with various partners, to focus on issues related to sustainability and climate change ranging in scale from local to global.
 At UMBC, We recognize that the study of climate, and more broadly sustainability, presents an interdisciplinary opportunity for students and faculty to incorporate environmental literacy into their disciplines.